chapel-lang/chapel/doc/rst/tools/mason/mason.rst

 ``/path/to/my/projects/Project[AB]``.
 It is expected that mason will be extended to simplify and handle more of this process.

-First create commit, and tag the projects that will be in the registry:
+First create, commit, and tag the projects that will be in the registry:

 .. code-block:: sh

+   # Create ProjectA
    cd /path/to/my/projects
    mason new ProjectA
    cd ProjectA
    git add Mason.toml src/ProjectA.chpl
    git commit
-   git tag -a v0.1.0 -m "Tag version 0.1.0" cd .. mason new ProjectB cd ProjectB
+   git tag -a v0.1.0 -m "Tag version 0.1.0"

+   # Create ProjectB
+   cd ..
+   mason new ProjectB
+   cd ProjectB